How to Calculate Your GPA in College

 In high school, a strong grade point average (GPA) can demonstrate your academic abilities and increase your chances of acceptance to your dream school.
-Even though colleges consider many factors when making their admission decisions, a high GPA can certainly help you stand out from other applicants.
+Even though colleges consider many factors when making their admission decisions, a high GPA can help you stand out from other applicants.

 Maintaining a good GPA is just as important in college, but for different reasons.
-While your GPA is still a useful metric to assess your academic performance, it also factors into your eligibility for certain scholarships and undergraduate programs.
+While your GPA is still a useful metric to assess your academic performance, it also factors into your eligibility for certain scholarships and academic programs.
 In addition, falling below a certain GPA threshold can have serious academic consequences.